Duke Lacroix: Professional

 Lacroix signed for North American Soccer League side Indy Eleven on May 21, 2015.
 He made his first appearance for the club in a 0–2 loss to Louisville City FC in the US Open Cup on May 27, 2015.
 His first goal for the club was the game-winning goal in a 3–0 victory over FC Edmonton on June 13, 2015.
 He would go on to play a total of 34 games and score three goals across two seasons with the Eleven, including the 2016 NASL Goal of the Year.
 The following season, Lacroix signed to the United Soccer League side Orange County Soccer Club on March 15, 2017.
 The following April, he signed for Reno 1868 FC in the United Soccer League.
 Lacroix played two seasons in Reno as a left back.
 He started 34 games in his second season, amassing 3,060 minutes played for the club.
 For the 2020 season, Lacroix signed to the United Soccer League side Charlotte Independence as a left back.

 On December 8, 2020, Lacroix signed with Sacramento Republic FC.

 Following the 2022 season, it was announced Lacroix would join USL Championship side Colorado Springs Switchbacks for the 2023 season.

+International career

+Born in the United States, Lacroix is of Haitian descent.
+He was called up to the Haiti national football team for a set of 2023–24 CONCACAF Nations League matches in September 2023.